hketepalli-resilient/archimedes-tech-test/README.md

 We know that you're busy and we wanted to give you the chance to show us what you can do, so we designed this task to take no longer than 2 hours of your time.

+You are free to use any language/framework you are comfortable with.

 Please feel free to reach us out if you have any questions/doubts.

 Options at your convenience: